LDW16/capstoneproject-clouduploadercli/README.md

 ## Installation
 Python: Ensure Python 3.x is installed on your system.
 You can download it from python.org.

-Google Cloud SDK: Follow the instructions here to install the Google Cloud SDK.
+Google Cloud SDK: Follow the instructions to install the Google Cloud SDK. -- https://cloud.google.com/sdk/docs/install

 OpenSSL: OpenSSL should be pre-installed on most systems.
 Verify by running openssl version in your terminal.